This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 But, if you’re consistent and the dog’s exercise needs are otherwise met, you should be successful.
 Be patient.

 To make life easier when you have a die-hard toy retriever, I set up something else for the dog to do when the game ends.

-My Aussie mix puppy Millie dedicates her life to retrieving toys.
+My Aussie mix puppy Millie dedicates her life to retrieve toys.
 Of course, I’d throw her toy so she’d exercise and learn to release toys.

 But she’s like the Energizer Bunny and doesn’t want to stop.
-So using the above methods, she learned when the game’s over.
+So using the above methods, she learned when the game was over.

 4. If your dog plays keep-away, the game ends